 - You can substitute the immunization reports with a photocopy of your vaccination record booklet.

-Submit the above-mentioned documents to the Health Office on your campus upon arrival.
+Submit the above-mentioned documents to the LAU Health Clinics on your campus upon arrival.

 - You must have a health insurance policy that covers your stay at LAU.
 If you have one, please pass by the Office of the Dean of Students at LAU on arrival and provide proof of your insurance plan in order to get LAU insurance fees waived.

-- As for the Social Security, only French students are required to bring a copy of their Social Security card to have NSSF fee waived.
+- As for the Social Security, only Lebanese, French, Belgium, and German students are required to bring a copy of their Social Security card to have NSSF fee waived.
 Students with other nationalities will not be charged this fee.